Lovely Anand

-Lovely Anand is an Indian politician and former member of the 10th Lok Sabha, the lower house of the Parliament of India and also the granddaughter of Freedom Fighter Rameshwar Prasad Sinha.
+Lovely Anand is an Indian politician from the Janata Dal United, and a Member of Parliament representing Sheohar (Lok Sabha constituency) in Bihar, India and former Member of the Bihar Legislative Assembly.
+She also served as a member of 10th Lok Sabha, the lower house of the Parliament of India.

 She comes from a well connected political family as her mother's cousin Madhuri Singh was a member of parliament in 1980's from Congress party.
 But her political career started as the debutant candidate for the new Bihar People's Party established by her husband, Anand Mohan Singh, Lovely Anand had defeated a heavyweight parliamentarian Kishori Sinha, the wife of former Bihar Chief Minister Satyendra Narayan Sinha, in a 1994 Lok Sabha by-election in the north Bihar constituency of Vaishali.
 She did not contest the 1996 elections and failed to re-win it in those of 1999.